 1. Jaipur: And Here We Enter The Pink City!

 The imperial city of Jaipur was our first stop.
 Being the capital of the city, it is a bit crowded, but we could manage to witness the best of it.
 While visiting various architectural marvels such as Jantar Mantar, City Palace, and Hawa Mahal & museum, we how these impressive architectures were crafted in the age when there was no technology.
 Other than this, we also enjoyed an elephant ride at the gates of Amber for and it was such a magnificent experience!
+This experience made for one of the most amazing memories from our 6 days in Rajasthan.

 2. Ajmer: A Lovely Treat To Mind, Body, & Soul

 On day 2, we visited Ajmer Sharif Dargah which is the resting place of a renowned Sufi Saint Namely Khwaja Moin-ud-din Chisti.
 A pristine aura welcomes us with an enchanting fragrance of incense sticks.
 Ajmer Sharif Dargah is built mainly with mostly marble and gold plating.
 It was quite a tranquil experience between spiritual vibes.
+This was definitely one of the best parts of our Rajasthan trip plan for 6 days.

 3. Jaisalmer: Enjoying Camel Safari And A Lot More!